 I am thrilled to have been appointed as Principal at Omihi School.
 It’s so special for me to be able to work with amazing children in my own community and to work alongside such dedicated teachers, parents and support staff.

 I grew up in Rangiora with three brothers and studied at Canterbury University.
 My first six years of teaching was in North Canterbury at Leithfield School, Broomfield School and Rangiora Borough, teaching from Years 1-8.
 I then taught in London for three and a half years, whilst spending all my holidays travelling around Europe.
 After that, I headed to Auckland for three years and was the Year 5/6 Syndicate Leader at Victoria Ave School in Remuera.

 In 2015 I decided I wanted to move home to be closer to my family.
 After all going travelling, my brothers now all live in Waikuku and my parents in Rangiora.
 So I became the Assistant Principal at Oxford Area School, then Deputy Principal at Elmwood Normal School.
 When I saw this job come up, I knew it was a gorgeous school to be a part of.
 I'm looking forward to the opportunities that arise and being able to share my knowledge and experiences with my own community and continue learning along the way.
-George and I got married last year and we live just up the road in Greta Valley on a sheep and beef farm, so I am also very excited about the fact I will be able to bike to work in the summer!
-Outside of work, George and I are often found running, biking, skiing, kayaking, making the most of the beautiful outdoors and spending time with friends and family.
+My husband George and I live just up the road in Greta Valley on a sheep and beef farm.
+Outside of work, George and I are often found running, biking, skiing, kayaking, and making the most of the beautiful outdoors, as well as spending time with friends and family.
 We are also big foodies and love trying out new restaurants.